-In August 1983, a series of fires in West Hartford, Connecticut, terrorized the Jewish community and evoked media comparisons with the "Night Of Broken Glass" when Nazis terrorized Jews in pre-World War II Germany.
-Fires were set at Young Israel Synagogue, the Emmanual Synagogue, and the home of Rabbi Soloman Krupka.
+In August, 1983, a series of fires in West Hartford, Connecticut, terrorized the Jewish community and evoked media comparisons with the "Night Of Broken Glass" when Nazis terrorized Jews in pre-World War II Germany.
+Fires were set at Young Israel Synagogue, the Emanuel Synagogue, and the home of Rabbi Solomon Krupka.
 In September, the home of Connecticut State Representative Joan Kemler, who is Jewish, was set on fire.
 Kemler had spoken out against the unknown perpetrator of the three previous fires.

 Police involvement in the matter was intense.
 Nationwide media attention focused on the incident, which had launched several legislative proposals to curb "bigotry and violence."
 Police Chief Francis Reynolds doubled patrols in the predominantly Jewish section of town.
-West Hartford Mayor Charles R. Matties announced a \$50,000 reward.
+14 West Hartford Mayor Charles R. Matties announced a \$50,000 reward.
 Indeed, police staked out entire square blocks of West Hartford, hoping to charge someone with arson.
+15

 An article by Barbara Sullivan in the Chicago Tribune was typical of the coverage.
 She quoted an "elderly, white-haired woman" who sobbed, "I had relatives in the Holocaust; I never thought I'd see this happen again."
-Scott Feigelstein of the Connecticut Regional Office of the Anti-Defamation League is quoted as saying ating in West Hartford.
-The Hartford Courant published an apology for their "insensitive" coverage of this and another incident, in which an anti-Semitic note was found on the doorstep of a West Hartford home.
+Scott Feigelstein of the Connecticut Regional Office of the Anti-Defamation League is quoted as saying, another incident, in which an anti-Semitic note was found on the doorstep of a West Hartford home.
 The paper editorialized,

 "We have to be realistic because of our history, we have to take utmost caution...Perhaps good has come out of all this, because it's drawn people together, but how sad it's come from something too horrible."
+16